Florida State Road 293: Route description

-State Road 293 begins at the intersection with Hutchinson Street and US 98 in Destin near many Shopping Centers.
-SR 293 continues north from here as a 4-laned arterial surface road, named Danny Wuerffel Way, with a Speed Limit of 45 MPH.
+State Road 293 begins at the intersection with Hutchinson Street and US 98 in Destin near many shopping centers.
+SR 293 continues north from here as a four-lane boulevard, named Danny Wuerffel Way.
 SR 293 turns slightly east as it passes by Turnberry Harbor and Destin Middle School.
-It then crosses the 3.6 mile long Mid-Bay Bridge over Choctawhatchee Bay, where at the northern end of the bridge, tolls are collected ($4.00 Cash, $3.00 SunPass).
+It then becomes a two-lane freeway and crosses the 3.6 mile long Mid-Bay Bridge over Choctawhatchee Bay, where at the northern end of the bridge, tolls are collected ($4.00 Cash, $3.00 SunPass).
 From here, SR 293 continues north, developing the name of the Walter Francis Spence Parkway as it sharply turns northeast at the Lakeshore Drive Interchange.
-From this point north, the Speed Limit increases to 55 MPH.
-It extends for another two miles as a 4-lane divided limited access parkway, traveling northward around the Bluewater Bay community and intersects Florida State Road 20 with a Single point urban interchange.
-SR 293 has an interchange with Range Road, and continues north as a Super Two, while retaining a Speed Limit of 55 MPH.
+It extends for another two miles as a four-lane freeway, traveling northward around the Bluewater Bay community and intersects Florida State Road 20 with a single point urban interchange.
+SR 293 has an interchange with Range Road, and continues north as a two-lane expressway.
 Still heading north, it crosses the Rocky Creek Bridge.
 It then passes the second tolling point: the electronic toll gantry ($2.00 Toll by plate / $1.50 SunPass).
 SR 293 then intersects an access road to a master-planned subdivision.
-It then turns to a direction of West-by-Northwest and intersects with Forest Road and Florida State Road 285, before continuing west, crossing bridges over Swift Creek, Fox Head Branch, and Mill Creek to terminate at Florida State Road 85 at a Trumpet Interchange.
+It then turns to a direction of west-by-northwest and intersects with Forest Road and Florida State Road 285, before continuing west, crossing bridges over Swift Creek, Fox Head Branch, and Mill Creek to terminate at Florida State Road 85 at a Trumpet Interchange.